codeforamerica/three/README.md

 The default format for the `Three` wrapper is `JSON` -- although not all [Open311 implementations support it](http://wiki.open311.org/GeoReport_v2#Format_Support).
-This is done mainly for easy-of-use (remember, that's the over-arching goal of the `Three` wrapper).
+This is done mainly for ease-of-use (remember, that's the over-arching goal of the `Three` wrapper).
 You can, however, specifically request to use `XML` as your format of choice.